SCPR/kpcc-data-team/guides/primer-on-defense-logistics-agencys-1033-program-data.md

 [Data smells](https://source.opennews.org/en-US/learning/distrust-your-data/)
 =============================================================================

-* **Regarding the May 18, 2015 Executive Order**

-	* The White House's Law Enforcement Equipment Working Group released recommendations to the President in May; it also included an Executive Order that prohibited certain kinds of military equipment from being transferred to law enforcement.

-	* The report mentions the categories of prohibited equipment, but not the actual items that fall into those categories.
-So we asked the Defense Logistics Agency to share the NSNs that will now be prohibited.
-On 5/22 the DLA's Michelle McCaskill sent an Excel spreadsheet with those NSNs.
-I have [added that to the repo here](https://github.com/SCPR/kpcc-data-team/blob/aaron-dev/guides/prohibited_equipment.csv).
-Before uploading we combined all the sheets in the spreadsheet into a single csv file.
-We also added a "type" for each item, corresponding to the sheet each NSN was on in the Excel file.
-Those types can allow users to group by types, such as bayonet or camouflage.

-	* Here is how McCaskill explained the data: "The attached excel spreadsheet contains the NSNs that the LESO has identified as inventory items that fall within the "Prohibited equipment list" that are on the LESO inventory.
-I've also enclosed background information on the 1033/LESO program that may be of interest."
-On the phone, she mentioned that there are other NSNs that would be prohibited that are not reflected in the 1033 data.
-I.e. there are no NSNs for weaponized aircraft because there are [no weaponized planes in the current 1033 data](http://www.npr.org/sections/thetwo-way/2015/05/21/407958035/white-house-ban-on-militarized-gear-for-police-may-mean-little).

 * **Regarding the Nov.
 21, 2104 Defense Logistics Agency data**:

     * The data can't tell us how the equipment is used by a law enforcement agency nor can it tell us an items condition.
 So a helicopter or a vehicle that ends up with law enforcement agency could be fully functioning or it could be a shell of its useful self.
 Either way, original value when the item entered the supply chain is what will be displayed.